python/cpython/Doc/library/cgi.rst

 tracking down bugs.
 You can always remove the ``cgitb`` line later when you have tested your script and are confident that it works correctly.

-To get at submitted form data, it's best to use the :class:`FieldStorage` class.
+To get at submitted form data, use the :class:`FieldStorage` class.
-The other classes defined in this module are provided mostly for backward compatibility.
 Instantiate it exactly once, without arguments.
 This reads the form contents from standard input or the environment (depending on the value of various environment variables set according to the CGI standard).
 Since it may consume standard input, it should be instantiated only once.

 The :class:`FieldStorage` instance can be indexed like a Python dictionary, and also supports the standard dictionary methods :meth:`__contains__` and